adrian-blockchain/Trash-Tag-decentralized-application/README.md

 ### How can technology help?

 Today, the most known cryptocurrency is Bitcoin, where the inflation system work with an electrical heavy consumption proof of work algorithm.
 That's mean to create a new bitcoin you need to resolve very complex mathematical problems.
 We believe that the blockchain environment is more mature thanks to smart contracts.
 So we created the Jobcoin.
 A cryptocurrency where a new supply is created each time a Trash tag challenge is done and verify.
 To remind, a Trash tag challenge is an ecological action where people find a place with wild pollution, take a picture, clean it up and take a picture again to show the work done.
-The ambition is to create an economic interests to protect natural environment for anyone thanks to a cryptocurrency.
+The ambition is to create an economic interests to protect natural environment thanks to a cryptocurrency.

 ### The idea

 Our world is changing, we learn at school that a majority of job do not exist yet.
 We believe that the blockchain revolution can lead to a new form of employment.
 An employment where financial speculation can be directly connect to real value creation.
-Blockchain job is basically task job which are finance by cryptocurrency, the Jobcoin.
+Blockchain job is basically task job which are finance by a cryptocurrency, the Jobcoin.

 Our idea is to create a job to collect wastes, with a decentralised application.
 It would permit to local authority to saving money in collect of waste and to reinvest it to create recycling centers.